 Aaron Panciera NEWS EDITOR

-Renovations to Brennan Hall have been in the planning period since fall 2017, and physical renovations will begin on January 22.
-The purpose of the renovations are to create a more student-friendly space within Brennan, as well as to move the registrar’s office in an effort counteract overcrowding and revitalize Brennan Hall.
+Renovations to Brennan Hall have been in the planning period since fall 2017, and physical renovations began on January 22.
+The purpose of the renovations is to create a more student-friendly space within Brennan, as well as to move the registrar’s office in an effort to counteract overcrowding and revitalize Brennan Hall.

 The town hall began with an introduction by Boyagoda, who outlined why renovations to Brennan are necessary, as well as what these renovations might look like.

-Along with moving the registrar’s office to better adapt to the volume of student traffic, plans also include revamped spaces for student organization and club offices, improved lounge areas, and increasing the amount of natural light in the building.
+Along with moving the registrar’s office to better adapt to the volume of student traffic, plans also include revamped spaces for student organization and club offices, improved lounge areas, and an increased amount of natural light in the building.

 Response to this project has been primarily positive.
 However, some students remain unsure as to whether substituting The Coop for Brennan Lounge will provide sufficient enough accommodation to them during phase one of the process.

 Approximately 50 USMC students and staff were in attendance at the town hall.

 At the town hall, the student panel led by SMCSU President Samantha Douek, Commuter Don Angelo Serrentino, and Editor-in-Chief of The Mike Josh Scott spoke about their own experiences with the registrar as well as their hopes for the project.

 After describing having to wait hours to access registrarial services, Douek described why moving the registrar’s office to Brennan would benefit students.